 Like other brutal human experiments, Sims's operations were horrifically painful.
 For example, he operated on one slave woman 30 times.
-Another is recorded as having screamed for an hour while Sims experimented.
-But those experiments earned Sims his reputation as the father of modern gynecology, commemorated in statues displayed in several states.
+Records state another woman screamed for an hour while Sims experimented.
+But those experiments earned Sims his reputation as the "Father of Modern Gynecology," commemorated in statues displayed in several states.

-Should we understand Sims as a product of his time, when nearly all doctors assumed black people were inferior and couldn't feel pain?
-Or is Sims's work more akin to the Tuskegee syphilis experiments, which are wholly condemned by medical professionals?
-In April of 2018, New York City decided to take down the J. Marion Sims statue in Central Park, drawing comparisons with the controversy over Confederate statues.
+Should we understand Sims as a product of his time, when nearly all doctors assumed Black people were inferior and couldn't feel pain?
+Or is Sims's work more akin to the Tuskegee syphilis experiment, which medical professionals wholly condemn?
+In April 2018, New York City decided to take down the J. Marion Sims statue in Central Park, drawing comparisons with the controversy over Confederate statues.
 The complicated history of J. Marion Sims is a stark reminder of the debate over how to memorialize historical figures.

-The case of J. Marion Sims encourages contemporary thinkers to grapple with an inherently difficult question: How do we properly reckon with the legacy of someone who made huge contributions that still benefit people when those contributions were gleaned from brutal research conducted on the disenfranchised?
+The case of J. Marion Sims encourages contemporary thinkers to grapple with a difficult question: How do we properly reckon with the legacy of someone who made huge contributions that still benefit people when they gleaned those contributions from brutal research conducted on the disenfranchised?